Fitzrovia: History

 The south-west part of the parish of St Pancras in 1804.
 The core of the area later known as Fitzrovia.
 The north is to the right-hand side.

 The core area of Fitzrovia has its roots in the ancient manor (estate) of Tottenham Court – first recorded as Þottanheale, from a charter from around AD 1000 (though the initial 'Þ', pronounced 'th', may have been a mistake by the scribe, all subsequent records using an initial 'T').
 The manor was subsequently described as Totehele in the Domesday Book of 1086, Totenhale in 1184 and Totenhale Court by 1487.
 Tottenham Court formed the south-western part of the parish and later borough of St Pancras.

 The Fitzroy Tavern was named after Charles FitzRoy (later Baron Southampton), who purchased the Manor of Tottenham Court and built Fitzroy Square, to which he gave his name; nearby Fitzroy Street also bears his name.
 The square is the most distinguished of the original architectural features of the district, having been designed in part by Robert Adam.
-The south-western area was first developed by the Duke of Newcastle who established Oxford Market, now the area around Market Place.
-By the beginning of the 19th century, this part of London was heavily built upon.

-In addition to Fitzroy Square and nearby Fitzroy Street, numerous locations are named for the FitzRoy family and Devonshire/Portland family, both significant local landowners.
-Charles FitzRoy was the grandson of Charles FitzRoy, 2nd Duke of Grafton, hence Grafton Way and Grafton Mews.
-William Bentinck, 2nd Duke of Portland and his wife Margaret Harley lend their names to Portland Place, Great Portland Street and Harley Street.
-Margaret Harley was daughter of Edward Harley, 2nd Earl of Oxford and Earl Mortimer, for whom Oxford Street (the southern boundary of Fitzrovia) and Mortimer Street are named.
-The Marquessate of Titchfield is a subsidiary title to the Dukedom of Portland, hence Great Titchfield Street.
-William Cavendish-Bentinck, 3rd Duke of Portland (Prime Minister) married Dorothy Cavendish, daughter of William Cavendish, 4th Duke of Devonshire (also Prime Minister), and they lend their names to New Cavendish Street, Cavendish Square and Devonshire Street.
-The name of the Grafton family's country estate is Euston Hall, in Euston, Suffolk, the origin of the names of Euston Station and Euston Road.